kaylaasana/CatFish/README.md

 In this example, the turtle in the normal inventory is 5000 while if you sell to CJ, you can sell it at a higher price for 7500.
 CJ will pop up every once in a while after you fish.

 ![Sold](./assets/README-imgs/sold.PNG)
-Once sold, the fish will disappear from the inventory and the price will be added to your wallet.
+Once sold, the fish will disappear from the inventory and the price will be added to your wallet (this price is adding on from the failure modal).

 ![Store](./assets/README-imgs/store.gif)
 <br>